What is 1.3392 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 13392 and 10000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 13392 are: 1 2 3 4 6 8 9 12 16 18 24 27 31 36 48 54 62 72 93 108 124 144 186 216 248 279 372 432 496 558 744 837 1116 1488 1674 2232 3348 4464 6696 13392